tdda/tdda/doc/source/tdda.serial.md

 %% docdata/examplepl.serial

 Here, `last_seen` set to type `String` (i.e. `polars.String`) because
-Polars will no understand the date format.
+Polars will not understand the date format.
 However, if the Python read code is generated with

-%% docdata/converttopl.sh
+%% docdata/converttoplpy.sh

 all is handled: